RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 #### Test Mode selection
 Four different test modes are available on the RAK10706 Signal Meter.
 Three of them are working in LoRaWAN mode, one is for LoRa P2P.
-For differences between the test modes, check the [RAK10706 Quick Start Guide's](https://docs.rakwireless.com/product-categories/wisnode/rak10706/quickstart) _**https://docs.rakwireless.com/product-categories/wisnode/rak10706/quickstart#difference-between-the-rak10706-signal-meter-and-the-rak10701-field-tester**_ section.
+For differences between the test modes, check the [RAK10706 Quick Start Guide's](https://docs.rakwireless.com/product-categories/wisnode/rak10706/quickstart) and [differences between the RAK10706 Signal Meter and the RAK10701 Field Tester](https://docs.rakwireless.com/product-categories/wisnode/rak10706/quickstart#difference-between-the-rak10706-signal-meter-and-the-rak10701-field-tester) section.

 #### ⚠️ Important
 Changing the test mode, will immediately reboot the device and set it to the new selected test mode.